HautaniemiLab/jellyfish/README.md

 phylogeny to the sample tree, _i.e._, it serves as a host for the LCAs of the subclones that have been observed in multiple real samples.

+Inferred samples can be added to the middle of the sample tree when needed to accommodate the LCAs of subclones.
+As the inferred root is placed in the zeroth rank, which precedes all real time points, LCAs placed there may give a misleading impression of the timing of subclone emergence.
+Therefore, manually added inferred samples can be used to position the LCAs more plausibly in the sample tree.
+All samples without any subclones are considered inferred samples, and their subclonal compositions are populated automatically.

 ## Key Features

 - Visualizes tumor phylogeny and subclonal compositions as a Jellyfish plot.